 However you can only use the tank in the 1st and 3rd levels and while it’s slower than the ship, the fact that you can shoot in 8 different directions makes it more versatile in combat.
 But there are some enemies and turrets in higher places that can only be destroyed by the ship, so it’s recommended that you switch between both when needed.

-Also the level design isn’t bad, although there are actually only 2 different designs (the 1st and 3rd levels are very similar, as are the 2nd and 4th levels).
-The only big difference between the levels are the bosses, which are basically bullet-sponges until they reveal their weak spot.
-And you face each boss twice, once at the middle of a level and later on at the end.
+Also, the level design isn’t bad, although there are actually only 2 different designs (the 1st and 3rd levels are very similar, as are the 2nd and 4th levels).
+The only big difference between the levels is the bosses, which are basically bullet-sponges until they reveal their weak spot.
+And you face each boss twice, once in the middle of a level and later on at the end.

 In conclusion, Xenon is not a great shoot’ em’ up compared with other games of the same genre, but since there weren’t many shoot’ em’ ups on home computers back in the day, it became an instant success.
-However, it was quickly surpassed by other classic shoot’ em’ ups, including its vast superior sequel.
+However, it was quickly surpassed by other classic shoot-’em-ups, including its vastly superior sequel.
 I can’t really recommend this game, but if you’re a fan of the genre, you own to yourself to give it a shot.
 And if you want to try it in your own browser, click here.

 The Amiga version is vastly superior with better graphics, sound (and with music!), animation and controls.
 The original Atari ST version also looks great, although the sound doesn’t compare with the Amiga version.
 But since I haven’t tried the Atari ST version, I can’t really compare it with the other versions.